 "It's always a thrill to help people who look at these trails in Canyon de Chelly and say that there is no way they can make it up them.
 I feel great being able to reply with a gentle, 'Just follow me, we'll take our time and we'll all make it together.'
 The new sense of accomplishment and self-esteem that one has after completing a trip is just wonderful."—Ann Daigle, leader

-As a national or international outing leader, you will join others in exploring wild lands farther away from home, often exploring different cultures, conservation issues, and even perceptions.
-Because trips are often specialized around a unique theme or activity, you could be backpacking, kayaking, bicycling, or doing service work - it's up to you to choose, because you ultimately design and lead your very own trip.
+As a Sierra Club Outings leader, you will join others in exploring wild lands farther away from home, often exploring different cultures, conservation issues, and even perceptions.
+Because trips are often focused around a unique theme or activity, you could be backpacking, kayaking, bicycling, or doing service work—it's up to you to choose, because you ultimately design and lead your very own trip.

-Often, leaders on national and international trips have been past participants on the same trips or they come from chapter or other organizations where they have led similar, multi day trips.
-If you are able to spend longer amounts of time away from home and enjoy exploring other cultures; if you want to travel to wild places and you enjoy meeting others from across the country, you could make a great National or International Outings leader.
+Often, leaders on our domestic and international trips have been past participants on the same trips or they come from a local chapter or another organization where they have led similar, multi-day trips.
+If you are able to spend longer amounts of time away from home, enjoy exploring other cultures, want to travel to wild places, and enjoy meeting others from across the country, you could make an excellent Sierra Club Outings leader.

-What are my responsibilities as a National Outings leader?
+What are my responsibilities as a Sierra Club Outings leader?

 - Create a new trip or update a former trip.
-A national or international outing takes 9-12 months to organize.
+A domestic or international outing takes 9-12 months to organize.

-- Develop a trip budget and write the Sierra magazine trip copy and detailed web brochure.
+- Develop a trip budget, short trip description, and detailed web brochure.

-- Communicate via phone and email with participants to provide new information and answer questions.
+- Communicate via phone and email with participants to provide information and answer questions.

 - Submit any post-trip papework and follow up with participants and volunteer leadership.

-What rewards will I receive as a National Outings leader:
+What benefits will I receive as a Sierra Club Outings leader?